devzery/devzery_middleware_express/README.md

 The `devzeryMiddleware` function accepts an optional configuration object with the following properties:

 - `apiKey` : Your Devzery API key for authentication.
-- `sourceName` : A name to identify your application as the source of the logged data.
+- `serverName` : A name to identify your application as the source of the logged data.

-If the `apiKey` or `sourceName` is not provided, the middleware will log a warning message and skip sending data to the API endpoint.
+If the `apiKey` or `serverName` is not provided, the middleware will log a warning message and skip sending data to the API endpoint.

 ## TypeScript Support